Micayla in Wonderland

 What are some of the best MTB trails in Gunnison?

 Hartman Rocks is Gunnison’s crown jewel.
-Trails here are usually the first ones to open in the Gunnison Valley each spring.
+Trails here are usually the first ones to open in the Gunnison Valley in spring.
 With nearly 50 miles of singletrack trail, this tract of BLM land is bursting with trails of all levels to explore.
 Link multiple trails together to create loops of any length and to suit any ability level.
 The rocky, technical trails at Hartmans are full of tricky lines, optional rock drops and fun, slickrock-esque features.
 You’ll ride through towering rock formations and wide-open fields of sagebrush.
-Check out a few of the best beginner and intermediate trails at Hartman’s to get started.
 Some of the best expert trails at Hartman’s are Rattlesnake, Josho’s, Technical Beck’s, Freefall and The Notch.

 Signal Peak, located just east of town by Western Colorado University, is a smaller trail system that features less technical trails.
 Climbs and descents have a more gradual gradient than most of the other trails in the Gunnison Valley.